︎ Writing

 —Thinking Through Intervention: Design, History, and the Artificial can be read here.

 This essay reconsiders Clive Dilnot’s concept of thinking through intervention to address a critical gap in design theory: the lack of a reflexive, historically attuned framework for understanding design’s role as historical agency.
 I argue that intervention—understood as both an epistemological and ontological act—offers a speculative, pluriversal, and ethical mode of engaging with contemporary complexity.
-Drawing on critical and interdisciplinary perspectives, I contend that design’s agency lies not in solving problems but in reconfiguring relations among people, ecologies, and futures—proposing a pedagogical reorientation toward care, accountability, and situated world-making.
+Extending Dilnot’s framework, I integrate decolonial perspectives and pedagogical concerns to propose that intervention must be understood not only as a historical force but also as a situated and relational practice.
+Drawing on critical and interdisciplinary perspectives, I contend that design’s agency lies not in solving problems but in reconfiguring relations among people, ecologies, and futures—demanding a pedagogical reorientation toward care, accountability, and situated world-making.
 This requires a shift from seeing design merely in history—as a practice unfolding within given historical contexts—to understanding design as history, actively constituting the trajectories, relations, and conditions through which history itself is made.

 —Talking Shit About a Pretty Sunset can be read here and is available in print in Further Reading Journal, “Learning Within, Learning Without: Modes of Design Enquiry,” No. 4 (2025).